-Our frequent advice is: look before you leap.
+Our best advice is: look before you leap.
 Make sure you wholly understand your maintenance vendor's offering, because failing to do so can drastically impact your initial return.
 At very worst, this phenomena can lead to the costly decision to abandon the project and pivot to another platform.

-> Many of these issues can be easily avoided when you lead with a meticulous vendor evaluation process.
+Many of these issues can be easily avoided when you lead with a meticulous vendor evaluation process.
 It is critical to ask the right questions to ensure you are not only selecting the elusive “best of breed” solution, but also the fit that is right for your unique business needs.

 We’ve compiled a list of questions we hear the most.
 These questions are designed to begin the preliminary discussions that will help to ensure your organization’s evaluation process is as robust as possible.

 Gather all the stakeholders in a room, and speak to identify the key pain points or issues you are trying to solve with this purchase.

 For example, if the key objective is increased uptime of equipment then the software selected must address uptime management.

 If safety and reliability are key, then the software must have advanced functionality to support these requirements.